mafaraz/git101/readme.md

 This is the second edit.
 Attempting GIT commands
-Origin is the base directory in remote server
+Origin is the base directory in remote server.
+I'm trying another push to remote server